noahehall/theBookOfNoah/0current/aws/0networking.md

       - you need a bastion host/private tunnel into the private subnet
     - must be in a public subnet?
       - does the resouce have a public IP?
-        - remember, the internal IP is only for internal AWS
+        - remember, the internal IP is only for internal AWS resources
       - what type of Public IP? e.g. is it an EIP?
     - what are the security group settings?
       - they have to allow the protocol & port your using
       - also confirm theres an outbound rule thats appropriate
     - what are the NACLs?
-      - the nacle has to explicitly allow (both in and out) your protocol and port
+      - the nacl has to explicitly allow (both in and out) your protocol and port
     - what are the route tables?
       - there needs to be a route whose destination is the public internet & target is an internet gateway
     - load balancer health checks?